Croatia Digital Nomad Visa Guide (2024)

 Your Croatia digital nomad visa application should include the following:

-• A copy of your passport or another valid travel document, which must be valid for at least three months after your stay in Croatia is finished,
+- A copy of your passport or another valid travel document, which must be valid for at least 3 months after your stay in Croatia is finished,

-• Proof of purpose — a contract or another official document that proves that you are able to conduct your work by using communication technology for a non-Croatian company (yours or owned by a third party),
+- Proof of purpose — a contract or another official document that proves that you are able to conduct your work for a non-Croatian company (yours or owned by a third party) by using communication technology,

 Proof of purpose demonstrates to the Croatian government that you:

-• Are indeed a digital nomad who is able to conduct work through communication technology,
+- Are a digital nomad who is able to conduct work through communication technology,

-• Own a company that isn’t registered in Croatia.
+- Own a company which isn’t registered in Croatia.

 As proof of purpose, you can submit one of the following documents:

-• A signed, official statement from your foreign employer that proves that you have permission to work remotely (by using communication technology), and
+- A signed, official statement from your foreign employer that proves that you have the permission to work remotely (by using communication technology),

 It’s always better to have more documents than you need than fewer.
 That’s why you can also submit any company registration documents, the tax number of your company, contracts you have with clients, etc. — anything that proves that you won’t do business in Croatia.